jduran7/houseChores/README.md

 A simple tool to divide chores among roomates

 #First version
-Assumes that all chores take the same amount of time
+Assumes that all chores take the same amount of time.

+Will divide